mmgen/mmgen-wallet/README.md

 ### Using the mnemonic and seed features:

-> Using our example above,
+> Continuing our example above,

 > Generate a mnemonic from the wallet: